-Through Collaborative Cures, we're focused on bringing people together to create systemic impact that will reduce 50-year scientific translation timelines to 10 years by creating the conditions for collaboration, facilitating healthy rivalries and building trust.
-And, catalyse collaborations worth €1 billion by connecting scientists and technologists with business know how, regulatory expertise and capital.
+With Executive Director, Paula Cunniffe, at Collaborative Cures we're focused on bringing people together to create systemic impact that will reduce 50-year scientific translation timelines to 10 years by creating the conditions for collaboration, facilitating healthy rivalries and building trust.
+And, catalyse collaborations worth €1billion by connecting scientists and technologists with business know how, regulatory expertise and capital.

-2020-2021 MILESTONES AND ACHIEVEMENTS
+2022 MILESTONES AND ACHIEVEMENTS